-The ICAO defines the baseline security methods Passive Authentication and the optional advanced security methods Basic Access Control to the logical MRTD, Active Authentication of the MRTD's chip, Extended Access Control to and the Data Encryption of sensitive biometrics as optional security measure in the ICAO Doc 9303 [ICAO-9303].
-The Passive Authentication Mechanism and the Data Encryption are performed completely and independently of the TOE by the TOE environment.
+The ICAO defines the baseline security methods Passive Authentication and the optional advanced security methods Basic Access Control to the logical MRTD, Active Authentication of the MRTD's chip, Extended Access Control to and the Data Encryption of sensitive biometrics as optional security measure in the ICAO Doc 9303 [ICAO-9303] and Password Authenticated Connection Establishment [TR-SAC].
+The Passive Authentication Mechanism is performed completely and independently of the TOE by the TOE environment.

 This security target addresses the protection of the logical MRTD (i) in integrity by write-only-once access control and by physical means, and (ii) in confidentiality by the Extended Access Control Mechanism.
-This security target addresses the Chip Authentication described in [TR-EAC-1] as an alternative to the Active Authentication stated in [ICAO-9303].
+This security target addresses the Chip Authentication Version 1 described in [TR-EAC-1] as an alternative to the Active Authentication stated in [ICAO-9303].